Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main log
 ```

-Starting at the current head commit(our current commit), displays information about each commit back to the earliest commit (the initial one we created when first intiailizing our version control system using init.
+Starting at the current head commit (our current commit), displays information about each commit back to the earliest commit (the initial one we created when first intiailizing our version control system using init.
 Each commit contains its id, date of the commit (besides our initial commit which is “The (Unix) Epoch” time), and the commit message.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/BKL9v1h/log.jpg" alt="log" border="0"></a></br>

+-log only displays information to commits you made in the CURRENT branch, global-log, a custom method below, notes the difference between both logs.

 ```
 java gitlet.Main global-log